-- When an absence is unavoidable, a parent must call the school office ASAP and, at least, by 10:00 am and leave a message explaining the reason.
-An absence will be considered "unexcused" if the parents are not in touch with the school. - In the instance of Mesivta-approved boarding arrangement, the host family of a boarding student should notify the school of the student's absence.
-The school will send an email to the student's parents to notify them of the absence. - Absences due to illness or other valid reasons, as determined by the school administration, are recorded as "excused".
-Otherwise, they are recorded as "unexcused". - "Personal days" are 2 days when a student who is not sick or otherwise unable to attend school may nevertheless have an absence without incurring any penalty.
-Parents must request permission for such days in advance from the student's rebbe, the Mashgiach or the Rosh Mesivta, and the Secular Studies Principal.
-Personal days may not be taken on days of due assignments, tests, or on the day preceding or following vacation. - All types of absences excused or unexcused are noted in the student's school record.

-• Excessive absences will result in disciplinary action.
+- When an absence is unavoidable, a parent must call the school office by 10:00 am and leave a message explaining the reason.
+An absence will be considered "unexcused" if the parents are not in touch with the school. - Unavoidable personal matters that conflict with school will be considered excused absences but they may not be scheduled on days of due assignments, tests, or on the day preceding or following vacation. - In the instance where Mesivta approves a boarding arrangement, the host family of a boarding student should notify the school of the student's absence. - Absences due to illness or other valid reasons, as determined by the school administration, are recorded as "excused".
+Otherwise, they are recorded as "unexcused". - All types of absences excused or unexcused are noted in the student's school record. - Excessive absences will result in disciplinary action.
 This may include detention, a mandated additional assignment, a mandated parental meeting, or a deduction of points from that student's semester grades.
+Excessive absences may also have legal implications see below.